GhettoPhysics

 GhettoPhysics: Will the Real Pimps and Hos Please Stand Up! is a 2010 docudrama film written and directed by William Arntz and E. Raymond Brown.
 The film is based on Brown's 2003 book, Will The Real Pimps and Hos Please Stand Up! — Peeping the Multi-leveled Global Game.
 The book and the film examine the interplay between Pimps and "Hos" and how that dynamic is the oldest and simplest expression of the ways in which power is wielded in today's world.
 The film uses documentary footage, animation, satire and dramatization to illustrate examples culled from the "hood" to Wall Street.
 Whether the players are real-life pimps or corporate executives, they are all playing the “game” and repeating the same power dynamics.

-There have historically been many negative associations with the provocative language and images surrounding the sexual politics of the Pimp/Ho dynamic.
-GhettoPhysics looks closely at this reality, then goes beyond the world of prostitution to illustrate and clarify how the game is played.
-Weaving together theories of metaphysics and archetypal psychology, the film explains how the GhettoPhysics game crosses all races, all classes and all socio-economic levels.
-There are elements of the Pimp and elements of the Ho in everyone, whether they are male or female, black or white, rich or poor.
-The idea is to become aware of how the game is being played so one may take responsibility and gain more control over one's own life.

 On the decision to utilize the Pimp/Ho metaphor for the film, Arntz and Brown explain, "We don’t normally refer to power interactions in say, politics or economics as a game.
 But this is exactly what is taking place.
 GhettoPhysics helps you become more aware of it and play it from a position of personal power."